Sitecore/Sitecore.Demo.Platform/docs/sitecore demo/new-site.md

 2) Bind a new site to IIS (see below) and set this item to the host name.

 3) To immediately view the site, change the database to "master", or follow the steps below to view the live site.
+For search items to show up, you will need to re-index the site's tree.

 4) In order to view the live site, you will need to: